HTTP-RPC/Kilo/README.md

 * `method` - the HTTP method to execute
 * `url` - an instance of `java.net.URL` representing the target of the operation

-Request headers and arguments are provided via the `getHeaders()` and `getArguments()` methods, respectively.
+Request headers and arguments are specified via the `getHeaders()` and `getArguments()` methods, respectively.
 Like HTML forms, arguments are submitted either via the query string or in the request body.
 Arguments for `GET`, `PUT`, and `DELETE` requests are always sent in the query string. `POST` arguments are typically sent in the request body, and may be submitted as either "application/x-www-form-urlencoded" or "multipart/form-data" (specified via the proxy's `setEncoding()` method).
 However, if the request body is provided via a custom request handler (specified via the `setRequestHandler()` method), `POST` arguments will be sent in the query string.

 The `toString()` method is generally used to convert an argument to its string representation.
 However, `Date` instances are automatically converted to a long value representing epoch time (the number of milliseconds that have elapsed since midnight on January 1, 1970).
 Additionally, `Iterable` instances represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML.
 Further, when using the multi-part form data encoding, instances of `URL` represent file uploads and behave similarly to `<input type="file">` tags in HTML forms.
 Iterables of URL values operate similarly to `<input type="file" multiple>` tags.

 Service operations are invoked via one of the following methods: